NereidaRondon/cats/README.md

 ## Notes

 A challenge I encountered while building the app was how to display only the attributes not on the ban list.
 Additionally, how to keep that state for every API call after.
+I found the documentation to be lacking specifics about the API calls so it took several attempts and getting the desired data from the API but ulitmately, I was able to get the necessary information for the cat attributes.

 ## License